Price-to-earnings (P/E) ratio

 What are the limitations of the P/E ratio?

 “Share price is influenced by the sentiment/perception of the financial markets,” says Nana.
-“For instance, if a war breaks out, the share prices of companies in the surrounding areas may fall, even if the companies are not affected.”
+“For instance, if a war breaks out, the share prices of companies in the surrounding areas may fall, even if they are not affected.”

 Another influencing factor is media coverage.
-“A company that’s had a lot of media has a good chance of selling its shares at a higher price on the markets than a company with equally good potential but is unknown to the public,” Nana notes.
+“A company with a lot of media coverage has a good chance of selling its shares at a higher price on the markets than a company with equally good potential, but that is not known to the public,” Nana notes.

 On the other hand, an exceptional event may occur during the year that will have a negative impact on the earnings per share.
-“This may be an unusual year and the EPS may have been positive for the last nine years,” Nana says.
-“We can then decide to do an average over the past 10 years to put this particular element in context.
+“This may be an unusual year and the EPS may have been positive for the last nine years,” Nana mentions.
+“We can then decide to do an average over the past 10 years to qualify this particular element.
 This is known as the Shiller P/E ratio.”

-The P/E ratio could also be determined with estimated earnings per share, thus projecting the company’s earnings for the next year.
-“So, we’re projecting into the future, but you have to make sure to properly research the company’s growth potential,” Nana says.
+The P/E ratio could also be determined with estimated earnings per share, i.e., projecting the company’s earnings for the next year.
+“So we’re projecting into the future, but you have to make sure to properly research the company’s growth potential,” Nana says.

 Estimated Earnings per share for the next fiscal year

-The P/E ratio is ultimate a useful tool to calculate a company’s value, but it’s even better when you also take other ratios and elements into account in your analysis.
+Ultimately, the P/E ratio is useful to calculate to get a good idea of a company’s value, but it’s even better when you also take other ratios and elements into account in your analysis.
 “The debt ratio is also a consideration,” Nana says.
 “Just as with the return on equity (ROE) ratio, the more elements you look at, the more accurate the picture.”

 Next step